BIGJRA/BIGJRA.github.io/rejuv.md

 the THIEF'S DUNGEON!

 After talking to the grunt and getting out, memorize the map on the wall.
-If you don't take the path outlined, you will get destroyed… Enter the door that corresponds to yellow to get an *Ice Stone,* or *Dusk Stone* depending on random chance.
+If you don't take the path outlined, you will get destroyed...
+Enter the door that corresponds to yellow to get an *Ice Stone,* or *Dusk Stone* depending on random chance.